dansmyers/ComputerOrganizationAndArchitecture/Assignments/1-Enter_the_C.md

 Put your program in a file named `pyramid.c`.
 Write a `main` that uses your function to print a pyramid of 10 levels.

 Tip: the top level has `n - 1` spaces and one star.
-The next level has `n - 2` spaces and two stars.
+The next level has `n - 2` spaces and three stars.
 You can use two variables `numSpaces` and `numStars` to keep track of the number of spaces and stars to print on the current line, then adjust them in a loop that iterates over the levels of the pyramid.

 ```
 // Loop over thd pyramid levels